kubernetes/enhancements/keps/sig-scheduling/5465-improve-resourcequota-with-schedulegated-pods/README.md

     lastTransitionTime: "2025-08-01T06:43:37Z"
   ```

-##### PreFilter Context
+##### PreEnqueue Context

-The deferred quota validation will be implemented in the `PreFilter` extension point of the scheduling cycle.
+The deferred quota validation will be implemented in the `PreEnqueeu` extension point of the scheduling cycle.
 The logic is as follows:

 * **For `SchedulingGated` pods**: